hosim/conf_logic/README.md

 # Configue
 Configue is a configuration / settings solution that uses YAML files.
 It is almost a fork of SettingsLogic.
-Configue can read multiple YAML files and you can use big configration data simply.
+Configue can read multiple YAML files and you can use big configuration data simply.

 ## Installation